-- Supporting, advising and promoting risk management throughout the Council through the development and adoption of policies and procedures approved by Councillors. - ◆ Actively identifying and assessing strategic risks on a regular basis for the reporting to and consideration of Councillors - ◆ To support and champion the work of the Council's Risk Management Group together with Service Managers. - Monitor the actions on a regular basis. - ♦ To take overall responsibility for the administration of the risk management process. - Develop, implement and review the framework for managing risk. - Identify and promote best practice. - ♦ Communicate the benefits of effective risk management to all members of the organisation. - Facilitate training and guidance as appropriate, such as annual refresher training for A&A, identification and treatment training for risk owners, provide guidance on assessing risks and writing risk statements. - To provide a forum for reporting progress on risk management. - Being actively involved in the identification and assessment of strategic risks. - Incorporating the risk management process into service planning processes. - Encouraging staff to be open and honest in identifying risks or missed opportunities. - Ensuring that the risk management process is part of all major projects and change management initiatives.
+- Supporting, advising and promoting risk management and information governance (including GDPR) throughout the Council through the development and adoption of policies and procedures approved by Councillors. - Actively identifying and assessing strategic risks on a regular basis (at least quarterly) for the reporting to and consideration of Councillors - ◆ To support and champion the work of the Council's Risk Management Working Group together with Service Managers. - Monitor the actions on a regular basis. - ◆ To take overall responsibility for the administration of the risk and information management process. - Develop, implement and review the framework and policies for managing risk and information governance. - Identify and promote best practice. - ♦ Communicate the benefits of effective risk and information management to all members of the organisation. - Facilitate training and guidance as appropriate, such as annual refresher training for A&A, identification and treatment training for risk owners, provide guidance on assessing risks and writing risk statements, cyber and information security training (inc GDPR), etc. - ◆ To provide a forum for reporting progress on risk management and information governance. - Being actively involved in the identification and assessment of strategic risks. - Incorporating the risk management process into service planning processes. - Encouraging staff to be open and honest in identifying risks or missed opportunities. - Ensuring that the risk management process is part of all major projects and change management initiatives. - ◆ To receive and consider reports into breaches of confidentiality and security and, where appropriate, undertake or recommend remedial action. - ◆ To provide a focal point for the resolution and/or discussion of Information Governance issues. - ♦ To review and develop the Council's Freedom of Information publication scheme and review performance / compliance. - ◆ To review and inform information governance reports by the Council's internal and external auditors. - Setting the agenda for the Accounts & Audit Committee.